NepMods/Android-Mod-Inject/README.md

 in fact, it Android-modmenu 2.9 was converted into injector.

-Its No clean project.
+Its Not clean project.
 If You can use, and Improove, you can do.i will keep updating this project.